labwc/labwc.github.io/src/hidpi-scaling.md

-If you have installed Jetbrains applications via the Jetbrains Toolbox, the .desktop files are located in `~/.local/share/applications` and these can be modfied to set environment variables in the `Exec=` line, see the [Modify environment variables](https://wiki.archlinux.org/title/Desktop_entries#Modify_environment_variables) archwiki page for instructions.
+If you have installed Jetbrains applications via the Jetbrains Toolbox, the .desktop files are located in `~/.local/share/applications` and these can be modified to set environment variables in the `Exec=` line, see the [Modify environment variables](https://wiki.archlinux.org/title/Desktop_entries#Modify_environment_variables) archwiki page for instructions.